maxim-zhao/bmp2tilecompressors/README.md

 Based on a benchmark corpus made of tilesets and title screens, here's a scatter of the results.

 ![](/benchmark.png?raw=true)

+How to read:

+- Further to the right is faster
+- Further up is better compression
+- The scatter for a particular colour group is across a corpus of realistic Master System tile data

 There can be wide variation in performance between compressors depending on your data; you may want to try a few options for your data.